daichi-yoshikawa/dnnet/README.md

 ## Setup Python Virtual Environment
 ### Assumption
 * Use python3
-* Make directory for pyenv in "/home/<user-name>"
+* Make directory for pyenv in "/home/<user-name>/Documents"
-* Root directory of your python-workspace is in "/home/<user-name>/Workspace/python3_ws"
+* Root directory of your python virtual env is in "/home/<user-name>/Work/py352_ws"
-* "/home/<user-name>/Workspace/python3_ws/" is your working directory
+* "/home/<user-name>/Work/py352_ws/" is your working directory

 ### Setup procedure
 * Install required packages